 Sampling data

-Maia can also sample your data to improve the accuracy and reliability of the transformation pipelines it creates.
-Sampling allows Maia to see the structure and content of a table such as columns, data types, and sample values so it can make better decisions about how to build your pipeline.
+can sample your data to improve the accuracy and reliability of the transformation pipelines they create.
+Sampling allows to see the structure and content of a table such as columns, data types, and sample values so they can make better decisions about how to build your pipeline.
 Unlike a full pipeline run, sampling is lightweight and happens only when needed.
-Here’s how sampling works:- Maia will only attempt to sample data from tables that already exist in your cloud data warehouse.
+Here’s how sampling works:- will only attempt to sample data from tables that already exist in your cloud data warehouse.

 -